What Is Resveratrol?

 - PQQ 10-20 mg (mitochondrial biogenesis trigger)

-Timing: Resveratrol + alpha lipoic acid + PQQ with breakfast; NMN on empty stomach; Quercetin + Fisetin with lunch Duration: 12+ weeks minimum; indefinite for maximum effect Mechanism: Comprehensive cellular optimization: SIRT1 activation (resveratrol), NAD+ restoration (NMN), senescent cell clearance (quercetin/fisetin), mitochondrial protection (ALA), mitochondrial biogenesis (PQQ) Expected outcome: 15-25% improvement in aging markers over 6-12 months; measurable longevity trajectory shift
+Timing: Resveratrol + alpha lipoic acid + PQQ with breakfast; NMN on empty stomach; Quercetin + Fisetin with lunch Duration: 12+ weeks minimum; indefinite for maximum effect Mechanism: Comprehensive cellular optimization: SIRT1 activation (resveratrol), NAD+ restoration (NMN), senescent cell clearance (quercetin/fisetin), mitochondrial protection (ALA), mitochondrial biogenesis (PQQ) Expected outcome: Possible support for metabolic and cellular-stress markers; effects on aging markers and any “longevity trajectory shift” in humans are unproven and large trials have been mixed

 Cardiovascular Optimization Stack